funcool/clojure.jdbc/docs/user-guide.rst

 Make queries
 ============

-As usual, clj.jdbc offers two ways to send queries to a database, low level and high level way.
-In this case, the low level interface differs a litle bit from the high level one, because it returns an intermediate object: an instance of the ``QueryResult`` type, defined by clj.jdbc.
+As usual, clj.jdbc offers two ways to send queries to a database, a low level and a high level way.
+In this case, the low level interface differs a litle from the high level one, because it returns an intermediate object: an instance of the ``QueryResult`` type, defined by clj.jdbc.

 .. note::